When to obtain

 Cut your Property Taxes

 Are you paying too much on your property taxes?
 If you read this and the real estate market is weakening, then it is quite possible it is time to appeal the amount you pay for property taxes, and an appraisal report is the best way to be successful in that appeal.
 Or, if you just purchased a property and your assessment is higher than the purchase price, it is IMPERATIVE that you file an appeal.
-Call Michael Mathis who has almost 30-years of experience helping property owners save monies on their property taxes.
+Call Michael Mathis who has over 30-years of experience helping property owners save monies on their property taxes.

 Uncertain about your real estate purchase or sales price?
 An appraisal from AAI Services can bring clarity which can either earn you more for the sale of your property or save yourself monies in the purchase of one.
 So, if you are uncertain what to list your property for or what to offer for a property, call for a free consultation.